ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

     > [!IMPORTANT]
     > **Mind the value you set in the `storageClassName` parameter**\
-    > If you leave the `storageClassName` parameter unset, its value will be set internally to the default one (`local-path` in a K3s cluster).
+    > If you leave the `storageClassName` parameter unset, its value is set internally to the default one (`local-path` in a K3s cluster).
 On the other hand, if the value is the empty string (`storageClassName: ""`), this leaves the volume with no storage class assigned at all.

   - The `spec.persistentVolumeReclaimPolicy` parameter is about the reclaim policy to apply to this persistent volume.
 When all the persistent volume claims that required this volume are deleted from the cluster, the system must know what to do with this storage.

     - There are only two policies to use here: `Retain` or `Delete`.

-    - Left unset, it will be set to whatever reclaim policy is set in the storage class.
+    - Left unset, it is set to whatever reclaim policy is set in the storage class.
 The `local-path` has it on `Delete`.

     - `Retain` deletes the persistent volume from the cluster but not the associated storage asset.
-This means that whatever data was stored there will be preserved.
+This means that whatever data stored there gets preserved.

     - `Delete` deletes both the persistent volume and the associated storage asset, but only if the volume plugin/storage provisioner used supports it.
-In the case of the Rancher [local-path-provisioner](https://github.com/rancher/local-path-provisioner) used in K3s (associated with the `local-path` storage class), it will automatically clean up the contents stored in the volume.
+In the case of the Rancher [local-path-provisioner](https://github.com/rancher/local-path-provisioner) used in K3s (associated with the `local-path` storage class), it automatically cleans up the contents stored in the volume.

   - In `spec.local.path` is where you specify the **absolute path**, within the node's filesystem, where you want to mount this volume.
 Notice how, in all the PVs, it has the path to their corresponding `k3smnt` folder you already left prepared in your `k3sagent02` VM.